Specific Information about Cache Databases¶

 If a database with encoding LATIN9 is used as a cache data source, data from invalid characters may be lost when caching from other data sources.

-The temporary files are generated using
+The temporary files are generated using Parquet format and

 Besides, these databases do only support Full Cache invalidation.